-You can find them on our Etsy store as a digital download.
-They are an excel documented so they are super easy to fill out.
+You can find them on our store as a digital download.
+The PDF is for the Google Sheet link and they are super easy to fill out.
 The best thing to do is to make a copy of the first page, by right clicking and then click duplicate.
 Then rename the copy to your goat name.
 After that you can remove the information on there and replace it with your own.

 I hope this sheet will help you as they have helped me.
 I strongly suggest either creating your own or picking up ours.

 If you like this post, feel free to share it and follow us below on our social media accounts!